Density reconstruction from biased tracers: Testing the equivalence principle through consistency relations: Introduction

 \section{Introduction}

 Our understanding of gravity across a wide range of scales is founded on the weak equivalence principle (EP)---that for the same initial positions and velocities, test bodies (of sufficiently small size) subject only to gravity will follow the same trajectory, independent of the body's detailed structure.
-This universality is strongly supported by a variety of precision experiments and observations on Earth, within the Solar System, and from binary pulsar systems~\cite{Will:2014kxa}.
+This universality is very well supported by a variety of precision laboratory experiments, satellite measurements, and observations within the Solar System~\citep{Will:2014kxa}.
 On cosmological scales, however, the validity of the EP is less certain, with tests few and far between.

-Gravity is long range and it is possible that there are additional long-range interactions (fifth forces) which do not couple universally to matter, but whose effects only become apparent on large scales due to screening~\cite{Ferreira:2019xrr}.
-Nevertheless, in the standard $\Lambda$CDM model it is the working assumption that the EP remains valid on cosmic scales.
-Although this assumption appears to be consistent with current observations, it represents an extrapolation of several orders of magnitude beyond the length scales on which the EP has been stringently tested~\cite{Will:2014kxa}.
+Gravity is long range and it is plausible there are additional long-range interactions (fifth forces) which do not couple universally to matter, but whose effects only become apparent on large scales due to screening~\citep{Ferreira:2019xrr}.
+Nevertheless, in the standard $\Lambda$CDM model it is the working assumption that the EP remains valid on those cosmic scales.
+Although this assumption appears to be consistent with current observations, it represents an extrapolation of several orders of magnitude beyond the length scales on which the EP has been stringently tested~\citep{Will:2014kxa}.
 With the increasingly large datasets provided by galaxy surveys, it is interesting to ask how the large-scale structure can be used in a precision test of the EP.

 To that end, what are the implications of EP violation in large-scale structure (LSS)?
-What observational signatures can we search for in the clustering of galaxies (e.g.\ in the correlation functions) if there is a violation?
+What observational signatures can we search for in the clustering of galaxies, such as in their correlation functions, if there is a violation?